 What is a USDA Mortgage Loan?

 The department of agriculture developed a program that will help lenders to provide financing to low-moderate income borrowers so they can purchase a moderate and safe home in eligible rural areas.
-The loan will allow you to purchase a pre-existing home or even build a new one or renovate on older home.
-This program provides lenders with a risk free platform (backed by the government) to provide borrowers with 100% financing and competitive USDA mortgage rates.

 Benefits of a USDA Home Loan